Archived - Your Tax Dollar: 2014–2015 Fiscal Year

-Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totalled about $534 million.
-That’s less than one-quarter of a cent of every tax dollar spent.
+Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totalled $542 million.
+That's less than one-quarter of a cent of every tax dollar.

-Crown corporations (organizations owned directly or indirectly by the Government) cost $7.5 billion, or 3 cents of each tax dollar spent.
+Crown corporations (organizations owned directly or indirectly by the Government) cost $7.6 billion, or 3 cents of each tax dollar.

 Most of these expenses were recorded by three organizations: